Muhathaz/Empathy-Score-Regression-Analysis/README.md

 #Empathy-Score-Regression-Analysis
 This repository contains a Python script for performing Random Forest Regression on data which can be found at [https://www.nature.com/articles/s41597-022-01862-w#Sec10], as well as sample datasets to test the script.
-The script uses scikit-learn to implement the Random Forest Regression algorithm and pandas to load and manipulate the EEG data.
+The script uses scikit-learn to implement the Random Forest Regression algorithm and pandas to load and manipulate the data.

 Requirements
 Python 3.x